FIGARO

 Test FIGARO

-If you encounter this problem, it can be resolved by running to following command before running figaro.py:
+If you encounter this problem, it can be resolved by running the following command before running figaro.py:

 export DISPLAY=:0.0